mrdog233o5/type-sound/README.md

 ```
 {
     "pack":<soundpack that you are using>,
-    "volume":<volume of the sound, an integer from 0 to 100>
 }
 ```
 remember to save and reopen type-sound when you made any changes